 Missed out on all the happenings this Super Thursday?
 Don’t fret!
-I’ve summarized the takeaways from the BOE policy decision, Inflation Report hearings, and MPC meeting minutes so y’all can figure what what these mean for the pound’s forex price action.
+I’ve summarized the takeaways from the BOE policy decision, Inflation Report hearings, and MPC meeting minutes so y’all can figure what these mean for the pound’s forex price action.

 Spoiler alert: Super Thursday was as “super” as the Fantastic Four reboot.
 And by “super”, I mean super disappointing.